Kingfish caught at the mouth of Canterbury’s Waimakariri River

-The kahawai are chasing baitfish including sprats and silveries, while the kingfish are chasing the kahawai.
+The kahawai are chasing baitfish including sprats and silveries.
+Kingfish are chasing the kahawai.
 All a case of eat or be eaten.

-There have been large numbers of kahawai off the Canterbury river-mouths this summer.
+There have been large numbers of kahawai off Canterbury river mouths this summer.
 I haven’t seen them in these numbers for some years.
-Kahawai are a great fish to target on light line being such powerful acrobatic fighters.
+Kahawai are a great fish to target on light line being powerful acrobatic fighters.
 In an update (2016) to this article kahawai have been present over the summer months in Canterbury in increasing numbers.
 This is great to see!